-Everything you need to know to hike Havasupai Falls.
+Everything you need to know and all the gear you need to have to hike Havasupai Falls.

 And here's a free pro tip: cache snacks and drinks in your car for after the hike.
 You've never seen anyone so jealous as my friends when I pulled out Doritos and a Dr. Pepper to munch on immediately after finishing the hike.